 Every parent faced with finding residential treatment options for their child, adolescent or young adult is bombarded with treatment options.
-Midwest Center for Youth and Families’ unique, behavior-changing program that 95 percent of our residents’ parents say they would recommend to others.
+Midwest Center for Youth & Families’ unique, behavior-changing program that 95 percent of our residents’ parents say they would recommend to others.
 Here’s why.

 Our DBT Immersion Program